 2023 International Nurse Leaders Forum: Conversations on Global Health Care Challenges

-During this activity, highly experienced faculty will provide updates on the state of nursing globally; examine career growth and leadership opportunities; discuss strategies to enhance interprofessional collaboration and nursing practices; and address evolving issues including technology integration, burnout and the global nursing shortage.
+Attendees will learn from highly experienced faculty who will provide current updates on the state of nursing globally; examine career growth and leadership opportunities; discuss strategies to enhance interprofessional collaboration and nursing practices; and address evolving issues including technology integration, burnout and the global nursing shortage.
+The format of presentations and expert panel discussions will provide a safe forum for participants to learn, network and discuss topics relevant to today’s nursing leaders.

 This activity is jointly provided by Optum Health Education and Optum Philippines.